 - Posted by: Paul Foster

 - Category: Differentiation, Grow a Business

 Consider this low (or zero!) cost pricing and differentiation strategy.
-This successful method is taken from the startup rulebook and can easily be applied to main street independent business owners.
+This successful method is taken from the startup rulebook and can easily be applied to existing, main street independent business owners.

 The startup method: In designing a new product engineers tend to “over-feature” the product.

 Think of a remote control for your TV – there’s a lot of features that you never use… The experiment for startups is to remove features and see if customers miss it.